Yung Kayo

-Malachi Green (born November 29, 2003), known professionally as Yung Kayo, is an American rapper from Washington, D.C. who is currently signed to American rapper Young Thug's record label YSL Records in a joint venture with 300 Entertainment.
+Malachi Green (born November 29, 2003), professionally known as Yung Kayo, is an American rapper, songwriter, and model from Washington, D.C. who is currently signed to American rapper Young Thug's record label YSL Records in a joint venture with 300 Entertainment.
 He is known for his fashion-related references in his music and eccentric vocal performance.

 Early and personal life

 Green's father was a DJ.
 As a teenager, he moved to Los Angeles from Washington, D.C., his native city.
+According to Green, he stated how he alternates between living in L.A. and D.C., stating how he spends about six to seven months in L.A. and spends the rest of the time back in his hometown.

 Career

 Green began rapping at the age of 9 after his older brother purchased a microphone.
 He would rap with group 40 Boyz which was composed of himself and his brothers.
 In 2019, he released his song "Glitch" which captured the attention of American rapper Young Thug.
 In January 2020, he signed to the latter's record label YSL Records in a joint venture with 300 Entertainment.
 In 2020, he was featured as a model for Vogue's Spring 2020 Alyx Menswear fashion show.

 On April 16, 2021, the YSL Records album Slime Language 2 was released, which features Green on two tracks: "Proud of You" with Lil Uzi Vert, and "GFU".
 In May 2021, he released his single "Bstroy Socks".
 In January 2022, he released his single "Yeet" with American rapper Yeat which serves as the lead single to his album DFTK.
 In February 2022, he released his album DFTK.
 In July 2022, he and Yeat collaborated with the Sevensevenseven imprint and released a single titled "Hollon".
 In November 2022, he released the single "150" for his upcoming EP Nineteen.
 On November 29, 2022, on his 19th birthday, he released his EP Nineteen with an appearance from late American rapper and YSL Records signee Lil Keed.

+After staying quiet for all of 2023 and the majority of 2024, with only releasing a few singles, Green would return on November 29, 2024, to release his album Holy Grails, a month later, on December 31, he would follow through with the deluxe for the project.
+Following the release, Green would stay quiet throughout 2025, with him just releasing only a couple of singles.
+Then, he would enter 2026 with intentions of releasing a new project.
+On April 2, 2026, he would release "Cult" with SoFaygo, and "Kmon" with Rico Nasty, which served as the lead singles to his next project titled Komodo.
+A day later, he would officially release the project, which had features from the already-heard SoFaygo, Rico Nasty, and introduced Jugg as the third and final feature.